aleprada/viper_plugin_android_triage/README.md

 [Viper](https://github.com/viper-framework) is a binary analysis and management framework developed by [Claudio Guarnieri](https://twitter.com/botherder) aka Nex.
 The aim of Viper is to provide an easy solution for organising malware and exploit samples.
-Viper also makes easy to integrate your collection of scripts via Viper modules.
+Viper also makes it easy to integrate your collection of scripts via Viper modules.

 This repository contains viper modules for helping threat intelligence analysts to triage android applications and to complement other viper modules that can be